Studying Your Department: Where to Start and How to Gather Data

 • Train, train, train.
 Most tracking solutions have training programs.
 Make sure that your team knows how to use your tracking system.

 • Become friends with the administrator of your tracking system.
 Every facility administers software differently, and many times the tracking software used by SPD isn’t controlled by SPD at all.
 If this is the case, learn who manages the software and explore what they’re able to do with it.
-There could be functions you could turn on today that you’re just not aware of!
+There may be functions available to you that you are not yet aware of.

 • Use it.
 While there may be many features that aren’t enabled or configured for use, it’s important to use all of the ones available to you and understand their capabilities.
-You already own it, so maximize your usage of it!
+Since you already own it, make the most of its capabilities.

 Taking action